Obsessive Compulsive Disorder (OCD)

 Unhelpful beliefs - negative thinking which will lead to anxiety, anger and/or depression

-Many people don't realise that they can provide an element of self care to support any compulsions and obsessions they may have - we have lots of free resources and BLOGs which will provide you with tips on how to deal with anxiety (which is a symptom or a contributing factor of OCD).
+Many people don't realise that they can provide an element of self care to support any compulsions and obsessions they may have - I have developed lots of free resources and BLOGs which will provide you with tips on how to deal with anxiety (which is a symptom or a contributing factor of OCD).

 CBT is a proven technique in support of OCD, as are a number of other techniques.